Black River and Western Railroad: History

 The Black River & Western Railroad was started by William Whitehead in Oldwick, New Jersey, in the late 1950s.
 A portion of the defunct Rockaway Valley Railroad went through his back yard.
 He and his sons started collecting rolling stock and an engine (Lackawanna #565).
 They started laying tracks but then the expansion of I-78 halted their dream of building a railroad at that location.
 They moved their equipment to the Chester Branch of the Central Railroad of New Jersey with the hope of starting a railroad there.

-BR&W was officially incorporated in 1961.
+BRW was officially incorporated in 1961.
 The railroad's name is derived from the Black River, a river near Chester and the original name of the borough.
 The "and Western" is standard railroad nomenclature.
 Following a brief stint of test operations on CNJ's Chester Branch, equipment was moved to Flemington, New Jersey in 1963 and the search for a place to start their tourist train was continued.
 A leasing arrangement was created with the Pennsylvania Railroad that allowed a tourist train to operate from Flemington to Lambertville on the original Belvidere-Delaware Railroad (PRR Belvidere Division) Flemington Branch (originally the Flemington Railroad & Transportation Company) in 1964.
 BR&W paid $5,000 a year and rehabilitated the railroad (PRR operated freight service on the line during this period).
 Steam engine No. 60 operated its first passenger test run on April 25, 1965 and pulled the first trip out of Flemington on May 16, 1965.
 Weekend and holiday schedules were devised.

-BR&W assumed ownership and operations of the Flemington Branch from the CNJ connection in Flemington to Flemington Branch Junction in Lambertville on March 16, 1970, purchasing it from PRR successor Penn Central.
+BRW assumed ownership and operations of the Flemington Branch from the CNJ connection in Flemington to Flemington Branch Junction in Lambertville on March 16, 1970, purchasing it from PRR successor Penn Central.
 With the acquisition of the rail line and its freight operations, on top of the existing tourist passenger service, a true shortline railroad was born.
 Base operations were established in Ringoes, New Jersey, and remain so today.
 Freight interchange after the 1970 purchase was made with PC at Lambertville and CNJ in Flemington.
 PC filed for bankruptcy that June.